IvanUkhov/blog/about.md

 On a professional note, I received a Ph.D. degree in computer science from Linköping University in 2017.
 My [research] was mainly focused on uncertainty quantification in the context of electronic systems, which one can read more about in my [dissertation].
-At the moment, I work as a data science at a gaming tech company based in Stockholm.
+At the moment, I work as a data scientist at a gaming tech company based in Stockholm.

 Please do not hesitate to reach out.